DevCrumbs/Warcraft-II/docs/Oscar_Hernandez.md

 - **Smooth camera movement:**<br>
 I have improved the camera movement, making the speed of the camera inversely proportional to the distance of the mouse to the border of the screen.

-- **Fog of War:**<br>
-I included the fog of war to the game.
-The FoW has 3 levels, unit sight, explored, unexplored.

 - **Save and load:**<br>
 I have included a Save/Load functionality to the game with the help of Aleix.
 We save the current state of the game so the player can resume the game later at the point he saved the game.